eqmvii/cursed-word-client/punchlist.md

 # DONE

+* CWC balance
 * Deploy to rinkeby testnet
 * Refactor pk out of account.json
 * Store words in numbered map for crash/reconnect of oracle
+* Write new CC SC and integrate with existing SC